nomaanhusain/thymio-project/two_router_data/two_router_inter_rob_comms.md

 # Inter-Device Communication at Scale in ROS 2 Using Wi-Fi

 ## Problem
 When deploying multiple robots (for example, Raspberry Pi-based systems) running ROS 2 over Wi-Fi, communication reliability quickly becomes a bottleneck.
-While small setups with up to 10–12 devices typically work without major issues, larger networks often suffer from unstable connections, discovery failures, or dropped messages.</br>
+While small setups with up to 10–12 devices typically work without major issues, larger networks suffer from unstable connections, discovery failures, or dropped messages.</br>
-This guide presents a practical approach to enabling reliable inter-device communication at scale in ROS 2 using standard Wi-Fi networks.
+This guide presents an approach to enabling reliable inter-device communication at scale in ROS 2 using standard Wi-Fi networks.
 This guide is based on a system running ROS 2 Humble, but in theory should work with other ROS 2 versions.

 ## What you need